Organic Tamari Gluten-Free Soy Sauce

 Inside their storehouse, in use since the company was founded, you will find rows of towering 150-year-old cedar vats full of thick, rich tamari.
 The air here is filled with the heady aroma of fermenting soy sauce, and, if you listen carefully, you may be able to hear the sound of the bubbling brew, particularly on hot summer nights.

-Koji-making is everything to Yaemon tamari
+Koji-making is everything to Yaemon Tamari

 When conditions are suitable, the koji makers begin each day by soaking choice organic soybeans in water.
 The next morning, the swollen beans are placed in a one-ton capacity steamer.
 After cooking, the soft beans are crushed into tiny balls called miso dama.
 These balls are dusted with a mixture of Aspergillus spores and roasted soy flour, then placed in a special room to incubate for about three days.

 During this time, the temperature and humidity of the incubation chamber are carefully controlled.
-Once the sweet smelling, fluffy, pale yellow balls of koji are ready, they are removed from the incubator and placed on bamboo mats to dry for two weeks.
+Once the sweet smelling, fluffy, pale yellow balls of koji are ready, they are removed from the incubator and placed left to dry for two weeks.
 Minamigura are the only tamari company that uses this unique drying process, which, according to Yaemon, is what gives their tamari its extra thick, rich quality and concentrated flavor.

 The koji is placed in the cedar vats together with salted water to form a fermenting mash called moromi.
 Then 1,000 pounds of river stones are placed on top of the vats to weigh them down.
 The next step is to ensure that the koji absorbs the salt water evenly, which is done using a process called kumikake.
 Because the moromi is closer to a solid than a liquid, it is hard to churn by hand.
 For this reason, the vats are equipped with a cylinder running from top to bottom.
 The liquid that pools at the bottom of the vats is scooped up and poured back over the mixture from the top in a process similar to basting.